brodia10/eaze/README.md

-## devKit - A cross-platform, elegeant modern web dev environment
+## devKit - An elegeant, modern, and cross-platform web dev environment
 ##### The developer tools you need to get you *the developer experience (and efficiency!) that you deserve*™️

   ###### Messaging